withfabricxyz/docs/pages/crowdfi/contracts/CrowdFinancingV1.md

 ### _feeTransferBips
-*The fee in basis points, transferred to the fee recipient upon transfer*
+*The transfer fee in basis points, sent to the fee recipient upon transfer*

 ```solidity